MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 az acr login --name $REGISTRY_NAME
 ```

-If you've signed into the container registry instance successfully, you should see `Login Succeeded` at the end of command output.
+If you signed into the container registry instance successfully, you should see `Login Succeeded` at the end of command output.

 ### Create an AKS cluster

 Use the [az aks create](/cli/azure/aks#az-aks-create) command to create an AKS cluster.
 The following example creates a cluster named with the value of your environment variable `${CLUSTER_NAME}` with one node.
 The cluster is connected to the container registry instance you created in a preceding step.
 This command takes several minutes to complete.
 The cluster is started with managed identity enabled.
-This is necessary for the passwordless database connection.
+This step is necessary for the passwordless database connection.

 ```azurecli
 az aks create \